Avoiding Common Problems with Resin Bound

 Remember, you cannot remove these stains after the resin has cured, so prevention is paramount.

-Loose stone in a resin bound surface
+Loose stone in a Resin Bound surface

 This can be caused by poorly mixed aggregates where insufficient resin has coated the stone, thereby causing the stone to not adhere to the mix and come loose.
 We recommend only a forced action mixer for a consistent, high quality mix.
+Cement mixers are not suitable for Resin Bound.

 Ensure that ALL the mixes are mixed in the same manner for the same amount of time.
 If in doubt, use a stopwatch.
 You must also ensure the correct recommended mix ratio is always used.